sgladkoff/goldpan/docs/perfectionist.md

 Below are the workflow buttons: the **Complete Task** button completes the task, and the **Assign** button enables either sending the task for review to a translator, and/or sending it for second review to a reviewer, or sending it to an arbiter.
 With the third option, you may start the arbitration cycle and design it as you wish.
 When sending a task for review, the same email is sent as when issuing an initial task.

 The error reviewing screen looks differently depending on the role of the user and the stage of the task.
-For the **Arbiter**  who had been invited to **Arbitration**, it looks the same as for the **Requestor** as described previously.
+For a user who had been invited for **Arbitration**, it looks the same as for the **Requestor** as described previously.

 For a **Reviewer** who has been invited to do a **Translator's review**, it is much the same as a normal review, but without the ability to add new errors by highlighting text.
 You can click on an error that's already present to access its review screen.